jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Good Politics Is a Moving Target Because You're the One Who's Moving

 A common philosophy unites player gods.
-Only when united with a common understanding of right and wrong do we all think of the same big picture and "play the game" together.
-There are always plenty of options when decide which to make the ruling philosophy.
+Only when joined with a shared understanding of right and wrong do we all think of the same big picture and "play the game" together.
+There are always plenty of options when deciding which to install as the ruling philosophy.
 The player god—we, collectively—must pick one that empowers its members to solve real-life problems using modern technology.
 Only then will society live a good life.

 It's easy to see technology change.
 Installing a sewer, damming a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our minds that evolve to believe in a new way of thinking.

-Astronaughts often talk about how life-changing it is to see Earth as nothing but a dot in space.
+Astronauts often talk about how life-changing it is to see Earth as nothing but a dot in space.
 However, we can't yet travel to the Moon to rethink human affairs on Earth.
 For now, Playing Anno 1800 or Civilization 6 is the best way to give yourself a boost when detaching yourself from the current ruling philosophy.

-When you play a computer game you'll see every ruling philosophy is temporary.
+When you play a computer game, you'll see every ruling philosophy is temporary.
 You'll understand this because you'll experience first-hand that each civilization lasts many generations.
 Every person in the game, and therefore in real life, is always working to bring on the next era.
 Thus, just as a sailboat is a stepping stone to a steamship, every person's philosophical beliefs are a stepping stone to something better.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MindlessMarriedGharial' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>